xiangp126/Latch/README.md

-## CC-OpenGrok
+- Thanks to the development of OpenGrok

-- Goal to deploy OpenGrok by 'onekey' stroke
+- This project aims to deploy OpenGrok by 'onekey' stroke

 - Automatically generating PATH/config files, no need extra var set

-- Crossing Linux platforms, verified on
-    - Ubuntu 14.04 LTS | CentOS 6.9
+- Verified on Ubuntu 14.04 LTS | CentOS 6.9
-    - yet not tested on Mac

 - Will install
     - universal ctags